chriscabang/javawookies/doc/README.md

 # Setup Guide
 \*NOTE: This section requires an Internet connection.
-1. Log on to the Javawookies Web Repository by holding the [Shift] key and left-clicking [here](https://www.github.com/chriscabang/javawookies).
+1. Log on to the Javawookies Remote/Web Repository in a new browser window without closing this specific guide/window.
+Hold the [Shift] key and left-click [here](https://www.github.com/chriscabang/javawookies).

 ![2](https://github.com/chriscabang/javawookies/blob/master/doc/img/GitHub_Javawookies_RepoWeb_CloneOrDownload.png "2")